Linaro/lava/doc/development.rst

 an older version of `python-django <https://tracker.debian.org/pkg/python-django>`_.

 Database migrations on Debian Jessie and later are managed within django.
-Migrations in Trusty require `python-django-south <https://tracker.debian.org/pkg/python-django-south>`_ and have a different syntax. **Both** migration types **must** accompany any reviews which involve a database migration, so you will need a VM running Ubuntu Trusty, with lava installed.
-See :ref:`trusty_tahr_install`.
+Support for
+`python-django-south <https://tracker.debian.org/pkg/python-django-south>`_
+has been **dropped**. **Only django** migration types should be included in any reviews which involve a database migration.

 Once modified, the updated ``models.py`` file needs to be copied into the system location for the relevant extension, e.g. ``lava_scheduler_app``.